microprediction/microprediction/README.md

 # microprediction

 Hi.
 I develop libraries supporting www.microprediction.org, humble birthplace of the prediction web.
-Call it "Napster meets DataRobot", if you will.
-It is an open way for loosely coupled individual contributors to collectively create powerful turnkey repeated short term predictions, for any purpose, for any one.
-It is used by two leading financial institutions but very new.
-Increasing accuracy over time is *not* predicated on me accepting pull requests.
+Call it "Napster meets DataRobot".
+It is an open way for loosely coupled individual contributors to collectively create powerful turnkey repeated short term predictions, for any purpose, for anyone, at any time.
+It is used by two leading financial institutions despite being very new.
+The Linked-In community doubled last month, so join us!

+You can get free live prediction here.
+Increasing accuracy over time is *not* predicated on me accepting pull requests, though they are more than welcome.
 The focus is *live competitive streaming distributional prediction* like [this](https://www.microprediction.com/what).
 There are [prizes](https://www.microprediction.com/competitions/electricity) and we sponsor some open source projects.

 ## Quick links